wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_chain_score.md

 ---
-title: xem:/chain/score \[GET\]
+title: /chain/score - NEM
-description: Gets the current score of the block chain.
-The higher the score, thebetter the chain.
-During synchronization, nodes try to get the bestblock chain in the network.
+description: Example code for the /chain/score rest method. Сomplete guide on how to use /chain/score rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters